ICSE2020-MemLock/MemLock/README.md

 $ exit
 ```

 After instrumenting the subjects, In FUZZ folder you can run the script `./run_MemLock_cxxfilt.sh` to run a MemLock fuzzer instance on program *cxxfilt*.
-If you want to compare its performance with AFL, you can run the script `./run_AFL_cxxfilt.sh`.
+If you want to compare its performance with AFL, you can open another terminal and run the script `./run_AFL_cxxfilt.sh`.

 ```sh
 # build cxxfilt